"...if we be honest with ourselves,

 Doing for others what we would like them to do for us sometimes means standing up to bullies on behalf of those who cannot defend themselves.
 (Here is what C.S.
 Lewis had to say about pacifism.)

-Not many men are good because they lack courage.
-If you give into your fear of losing your job if you say "X" or you give into your fear as to what physical harm may come to you if you oppose those who seek to harm others, you lack the courage to be a truly good person.
+Not many people are good because they lack courage.
+If you give into your fear of losing your job if you speak up for the persecuted, or you give into your fear as to what physical harm may come to you if you oppose those who seek to harm others, you lack the courage to be a truly good person.
+(Having said this, don't be foolish.
+Be wise, see Matt 10:16.
+If you feel like you have to do things anonymously—because of your position or situation—act anonymously, see here.
+It is far better than doing nothing.
+Jesus told us to do for others as we would want them to do for us.
+If you are a Christian, you don't want Jesus to say, "Why did you remain silent while I was persecuted?"
+See Matt 25:35-46).